Volkswagen Tiguan Allspace (2018-2024) Review

 Cons

-- Pricey compared with some (very good) rivals
+- Still pricey compared with some rivals

 - No version has leather seats as standard

-Overall verdict on the Volkswagen Tiguan Allspace
+Verdict: Is the Volkswagen Tiguan Allspace a good car?

 "The Volkswagen Tiguan Allspace basically does what it says on the tin: it's a Tiguan with all the space.
 It's the longer seven-seat versions, although those extra two seats are really only for children."

-All the latest safety and infotainment gear is present-and-correct, while the cabin is also packed with thoughtful, family-friendly touches, like rear tray tables that can be set at an angle to hold a book or a tablet.
+All the latest safety and infotainment gear is present and correct, while the cabin is also packed with thoughtful, family-friendly touches, like rear tray tables that can be set at an angle to hold a book or a tablet.
 It’s also a really good car to drive, with a strong balance between ride comfort and handling sharpness, while the range of engines impresses with its power, refinement and economy.

 So, why doesn’t everyone drive a Tiguan Allspace?
 Sounds like the perfect car, right?
 Well, a couple of reasons.
 Firstly, while it’s even roomier for five passengers than the regular Tiguan, it’s not quite roomy enough to be a proper seven-seater that’ll comfortably carry a septet of fully-grown adults.